 Dry and sensitive skin is usually characterized by flakes, tightness, lines, and sometimes painful cracks.
 Often, this skin type can be confusing.
 The slightest winter breeze, beauty products, medications and even the odd dirty look from a coworker (jk!) can cause a reaction.

 It might seem like any ol' oil would be perfect for this skin type, but certain oils are more suited to dry or sensitive skin than others.
 For example, stay far away from anything containing castor or grapeseed oil.
-These are usually too astringent and harsh for more delicate skin types.
+These are usually too harsh for more delicate skin types.

 Instead, choose something with a high concentration of oleic acid (also known as omega-9).
 Oils rich in oleic acid deliver soothing emollients and more protection compared to oils higher in linoleic acid.
 An issue here though is that many oils high in oleic acid can feel heavy and greasy.
 And they can take a while to sink in.

 In this case, our Marula Facial Serum is your go to.
 With over 70% oleic acid plus high concentrations of Vitamin E, this serum will reduce redness and calm dry skin.
-It does this without the heavy or greasy feel associated with other serums high in oleic acid.
+It does this without the heavy or greasy feel associated with other oils high in oleic acid.
 Use it over your favourite hydrosol or toner, and the serum will help lock in moisture and hydration as well.

 If You Have A Normal or Balanced Skin Type.

-Considered not too dry and not too oily with only a few breakouts, normal skin can still need a little attention to keep it on the level.
-Especially in harsher climates or during winter.
+Considered not too dry and not too oily with only a few breakouts, normal skin can still need a little attention to keep it on the level, especially in harsher climates or during winter.

 Our Baobab Facial Serum has both high linoleic and oleic acid concentrations so it feels a little heavier than the Mongongo serum.
 It's perfect for evening use to calm things down and lock in everything for smooth skin overnight.
-Naturally occurring vitamins help increase skin elasticity and renewal.
-Goodbye fine lines.

 How Do You Know if You Have the Right Serum For You?

 The next part is a little tougher.
 Once you’ve chosen what face oil is best suited to your skin type in theory, it’s time to test it out.
-This is where things get a little more personal - the right oil for you depends on how it feels when applied.
+This is where things get a little more personal - the right oil-based serum for you depends on how it feels when applied.

 Ideally, a few drops of the face oil you choose should sink into your skin completely in a minute or two.
 If it sits on top of the skin and makes you feel shinier than before then it’s not the right oil for you.